larsjuhljensen/net2rank/README.md

 # net2rank

-a new methodology that combines analysis of disease-specific omics data, network-based protein embeddings, and supervised machine learning to prioritize proteins for diseases of interest.
+A new methodology that combines analysis of disease-specific omics data, network-based protein embeddings, and supervised machine learning to map the disease-protein associations.

+## Citation

 ## Installation